juliangut/generator-barephp/README.md

 > Scaffolding project environments with the same files once and again is painfully boring, error prone, and leaves a feeling of time waste.

-Let Yeoman do the heavy lifting and get your projects scaffolded and ready to start developing in a breeze with this generator, it will prepare a shiny bare bones PHP project structure ready to develop for you, sit and focus on the actual code.
+Let Yeoman do the heavy lifting and get your projects scaffold and ready to start developing in a breeze with this generator, it will prepare a shiny bare bones PHP project structure ready to develop for you, sit and focus on the actual code.

 ### Features